SaiKrishnaMohan7/Playground/JS/NestJs/README.md

 Sai is getting older and forgetful so there nice details written in comments in every file

 - The branch, `nest/basics_database_rdbms`, is where the rdbms setup happens
+	- Looking through the commit messages will give a decent structure to all this madness
 - The branch, `nest/basics_database_nosql`, is where the nosql db setup happens

 Therefore, the notes will diverge accordingly.